% cd ..

 Consider translating the following sentence:

-Original: "この映画は心に響いた" (This movie resonated with my heart)
+Original: "この映画は心に響いた" (This movie really moved me)

-Translated by GPT:
+Translated by ChatGPT:

 • English: "This movie touched my heart"